RocketPHP-org/RocketSchema/README.md

 ---

-**RocketSchema** - Accelerate your ERP development with shared standards 🚀
+**RocketSchema** - Accelerate your business application development with shared standards 🚀